Departing UK ambassador to EU criticizes government in email

 - Pete Carroll says Seahawks' offer to Golden Tate in 2014 'didn't get communicated really well'

-Prime Minister Theresa May has said Britain will formally trigger exit talks by the end of March.
+She has repeatedly refused to spell out the government’s goals, saying to do so would weaken its hand in negotiations.

+Her government also faces a lawsuit that would require it to obtain parliamentary approval before starting the process.
+The Supreme Court is expected to decide shortly whether to overturn a lower court’s ruling that Parliament must approve before Article 50 is invoked.

-Rogers had earlier said it would take longer than expected to reach new trade deals and that the process might fail.
+Rogers had earlier warned it would take longer than expected to reach new trade deals with Europe and that the process might ultimately fail because it would require parliamentary approval from each member state.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.